shakfu/cyfaust/README.md

 ## Status

-In summary, current priorities are to:

-- Address any instances of instability, crashes, memory leaks, etc. that may occur.
+- Supports most of faust interpreter, box and signals apis (see `TODO`)

-- Complete Linux support.
+- Works on macOS and Linux {x86_64, arm64}

-- Build a robust wheel-building CI infrastructure for macos/linux using github actions

-- Create additional tests and examples.
+- Provides two dynamically-linked and statically-linked build variants

-- Work through remaining items in the `TODO` list
+Current priorities are to Work through remaining items in the `TODO` list.

 ## Setup and Requirements